 There have been several unsuccessful amendments to the EU Withdrawal Bill Committee stage aimed at including the principle in the Bill.
 The Government did not support this, stating instead that it would consider how it might explicitly reflect the sentience principle in wider UK legislation.

 Following the debate the Government made a statement setting out that “the sentience of animals will continue to be recognised and protections strengthened when we leave the EU”.
 The Government announced on 12 December 2017 that it would be introducing legislation to recognise animal sentience and introduce tougher sentencing for animal cruelty offences.
 At the same time it published a short three clause draft Bill, explanatory notes and consultation.
-The consultation closes on 31 January 2018.
+The consultation closed on 31 January 2018.
 Following scrutiny of the draft Bill the Environment, Food and Rural Affairs Committee recommended that the Bill be split to allow “the ‘problematic concepts in the existing Clause 1 [on animal sentience] to be better defined”.